The histoplasma skin test is used to check if you have been exposed to a fungus called Histoplasma capsulatum. The fungus causes an infection called

 What Abnormal Results Mean

 A reaction means you have been exposed to Histoplasma capsulatum.
-It does not always mean you have an active infection.
+It does not mean you have an active infection.

 There is a slight risk of